Al-khwarizmi1/magento2-deployment-tool/README.md

 * **Reason**: If a new template is set, running `setup:upgrade` is required before executing `setup:static-content:deploy`
 * **Solution**: Skip `setup:static-content:deploy` first time you deploy the new template.
 Do a release following these steps:

-    1. `mg2-deployer release -DkeepMaintenanceSet -DskipStaticContentDeploy`
+    1. `mg2-deployer release -DfinishWithMaintenance -DskipStaticContentDeploy`
     2. `<latest_release>/<magento_bin> setup:static-content:deploy <language1> <language2> ...`
     3. `mg2-deployer maintenance:unset`